kanidm/kanidm/book/src/frequently_asked_questions.md

 connection, because it appears insecure.
 This prevents credential disclosure since the authentication session was not able to be established due to the lost session-id cookie.

-Simply put, we are trying to use settings like `secure_cookies` to add constraints to the server so that you _must_ perform and adhere to best practices - such as having TLS present on your communication channels.
+Simply put, we are trying to use settings like secure cookies to add constraints to the server so that you _must_ perform and adhere to best practices - such as having TLS present on your communication channels.

-This is also why we do not allow the server to start without a TLS certificate being configured.
+This is another reason why we do not allow the server to start without a TLS certificate being configured.

-### Why disallow HTTP (without TLS) between my load balancer and Kanidm?

-Because Kanidm is one of the keys to a secure network, and insecure connections to them are not best practice.
-This can allow account hijacking, privilege escalation, credential disclosures, personal information leaks and more.
-The entire path between a client and the server must be protected at all times.

 ## OAuth2